-A Collection of Web Pages About Overtime Costs
+A Collection of Articles About Overtime Costs

 Overtime can cost you a lot of money in wages.
 Imagine a plant with 1,500 employees all getting overtime.
 How much will that affect your operating costs?

-There are issues to consider when you are for paying overtime.
+There are issues to consider when paying overtime.
 For example, can the overtime be avoided?
 Or not?
 Some companies have no choice, their ordering procedures vary, and the customer may place an order for same-day shipping.
 When that happens, you need your workforce to say longer to complete the order, and your employees are paid overtime.

 Other times overtime is because of poor planning or because of reduced productivity.
 In some cases, it may be a way of keeping your employees happy and loyal.
 I can see this for labor-intense jobs that are difficult to fill, and one way of attracting a workforce is to offer overtime.